SuRGeoNix/Flyleaf/README.md

 * High Resulotion (>1080p) requires more testing (should check decoder's threads/flags, router's queues and thread sleep after device context flush)
 * Renderer, review post-process with more pixel shaders formats (is videoprocessorblt faster than pixelshaders? is it the same?)
-* Streaming requires reviewing for both ffmpeg's and torswarm's configuration (timing parameters) and thread aborting
+* Streaming requires reviewing for both ffmpeg's and BitSwarm's configuration (timing parameters) and thread aborting
 * Torrent streaming requires seeding & more protocols support (utp, hole-punching) also more efficient buffering
 * Subtitles when external delay forces to go back will not auto-restart
 * Audio player / Decoder requires more work to play other than 2 channels/48Khz (expose also to settings)